 One of the benefits of OSB panels is simple installation.
 Familiar tools, straightforward methods, and a small bit of attention are all that’s required to ensure a solid subfloor in everyday applications.

-Still, as with any product, missing steps or not following instructions can lead to mistakes.
-And in the case of subfloors, those mistakes can mean movement, buckling, squeaks—and potential callbacks.
+Still, as with any product, missing steps or not following instructions when installing can lead to mistakes.
+And in the case of installing subfloors, those mistakes can mean movement, buckling, squeaks—and potential callbacks.

-Here are a few of the most common mistakes installers make with OSB and how to avoid making them.
+Here are a few of the most common mistakes installers make with OSB when installing subfloor and how to avoid them.
 As always, refer to the manufacturer’s installation instructions for complete details.

 1. Improper Spacing Between Panels